 Despite uncertain economic trends, the electronic components industry within the United Kingdom may have seen a positive effect from Brexit.
 UK customers may have panic purchased electronics from their home soil which would have benefited UK suppliers and manufactures.
 UK manufactures will likely have received more orders on electronics as a substitute to purchasing slightly cheaper electronics from overseas.
 UK manufacturing is becoming more and more popular to potential customers due to high level of control over quality, reduced delivery times and greater control over communication.
 During the height of Brexit talks last year, many individuals will have avoiding purchasing from overseas completely due to talks of border gridlock.

 China is known as the capital for manufacturing and supports many global companies due to its relatively low-cost production rates and high-quality products.
 According to South China Morning, Coronavirus originating in Wuhan has sent agriculture commodity prices tumbling and led to extended shutdown of Chinese factories and markets.
 A quote from PBS, the risk is that when the global supply chain is disrupted–most recently by the shuttering of factories due to the virus in China–many companies have few alternatives to fall back on.
 That is especially true of smaller and medium-sized companies that do not have operations in multiple countries.
 To solve this, some companies have announced they are shifting their operations to other countries, largely in Southeast Asia.
 An overwhelming majority (84 percent) of electronics manufacturers and suppliers are worried about the epidemic’s impact on their business operations.
 Delays in receiving supplier inputs can lead to factory downtime, higher average costs, transportation bottlenecks, pressure for alternative sourcing, delayed sales, and delayed prototyping that slows the introduction of new products.
 According to BBC, factory activity in China fell at a record rate in February, as manufacturers closed their operations to contain the spread of coronavirus.
 This is another reason why organisations who stockpiled from Brexit may be in favour with the circumstances we see now.
-If companies stockpiled on products to keep their business ticking over for a few years, they likely wouldn’t have been affected by the virus or the delays that comes with it.
+If companies stockpiled on products to keep their business ticking over for a few years, they likely would not have been affected by the virus or the delays that comes with it

 In my opinion, I think stockpiling prior to Brexit was a clever move as there was strong uncertainty on how the vote would affect the economy.
-Some of the products we’re accustomed to having all year round could be harder to come by or cost more to buy.
+Some of the products we are accustomed to having all year round could be harder to come by or cost more to buy.
 So, it would have been a good idea to buy the items to be sure you have easy access to them and at a good price. – especially with this virus now affecting over sea deliveries.
 However, in my opinion, I also think that this could have affected companies negatively.
 I believe this because they may have stockpiled high quantities of products and then may have not been able to shift them as much as they would like.
 This would have resulted in excess stock.